Many essential oils can be used for more than one concern. I especially like this blend for my arthritis pain and circulation concern.

 Jojoba oil works well with any skin type.
 Plus it has very little aroma which makes it great if you are sensitive to odors, or want to mix with essential oils for their aromatic scents.

 You can use jojoba oil or another carrier oil of your choice in this recipe!

 Always, do a skin patch test prior to topically using an essential oil, or herb-infused oil you have never used before!
 See my sections on essential oil safety:

-Here is a recipe that uses these essential oils to help with the pain and inflammation to arthritic joints; as well as, swelling and discomfort to varicose veins.
+Here is my recipe that uses these essential oils that I have found helpful for the pain and inflammation I get to my arthritic joints.
+I have also found it helpful increasing the swelling and discomfort to my varicose vein areas.
 My two for one blend!

 Pour the jojoba oil into a glass bottle and add the essential oils.
 Let sit for an hour.
 Shake and apply to the affected area(s).

 Apply this oil to arthritic joints for aches and pain.
 You may massage the area(s) with the oil blend as needed.

 When using on your varicose vein areas I recommend a light touch.
 Gently rub over the area as needed to help with inflammation, pain and swelling.